Skip to main content

 14 mentions Positive Neutral Negative

 The humor in the game is widely praised for its cleverness and integration into the gameplay, with many reviewers highlighting its funny cutscenes, dark comedic elements, and overall lighthearted tone.
 While the story is minimal, it serves as a backdrop for the humor, which is described as pervasive and enjoyable, adding to the game's charm.
-Players appreciate the blend of fun mechanics and humorous visuals, making it a standout feature of the experience.
+Players appreciate the blend of fun mechanics and a whimsical art style that enhances the comedic experience.

 • “There’s a spreading of story layered on top, not enough to hide what it is, but enough to add a good bit of flavor to the game, and sprinkled sparingly throughout is a nice touch of humor.”